-This specification pulls together all current IPP documents into a new base 2 revision level and defines three conformance levels to support the functional groups Simple Workgroup Printer, Enterprise Printer, and Production Printer.
+This specification pulls together all current IPP documents into a new base 2 revision level and defines three conformance levels with an increasing set of defined functions.
 No IPP functionality or features, beyond that included in the current IPP extensions, is specified in this document.

-Implementation of this specification will allow printing applications to easily determine the capabilities of a printer without the need for extensive queries to the IPP printer.
+Implementation of this specification will allow printing applications to easily determine the capabilities of a printer without the need for extensive gueries to the IPP printer.